 “Long ago, operating a 24 hour live telephone answering service, meant that management would sometimes, literally live at work.”

-Here at Global Response, there was a make-shift shower located in a small closet-like area.
+Here at Answering Service Care, there was a make-shift shower located in a small closet-like area.
 The Brooks Brothers; Frank and Joe who the original owners of the Answering Service, would sometimes use the shower when they had to work long hours.

 In 1974, after our family acquired the company, additional space was needed and the suggestion was made to remove the dingy shower and create a larger closet.
 Herman agreed “we will do it together” he told his son Michael and instructed him to purchase a (fire) torch and began planning to dismantle the shower.